nuntius-rex/fakerest/README.md

 # fakerest

-Fake rest for use with My JSON Server:
+Fake rest repo for use with My JSON Server, to simulate REST calls:

 https://my-json-server.typicode.com/